frederic-perez/AmE-dictionary/data/dictionary.md

 __etymology__ _n_ :astonished: Study of the sources and development of words.
 __eulogy__ _n_ :three::hammer:
 __eunuch__ _n_
+__eureka moment__ _idiom_ A moment or instance at which a sudden, revelatory idea, realization, or solution to a problem comes to mind.
 __eurythmics__ _n_ :astonished: The interpretation in harmonious bodily movements of the rhythm of musical compositions; used to teach musical understanding. _Syn_ eurhythmics, eurhythmy, eurythmy
 __evanesce__ :mute:[evanes~~c~~e]
 __even__ _adv_ _Syn_ indeed, actually _Is this even our house?_